-Basis of Presentation-The accompanying Unaudited Condensed Consolidated Financial Statements have been prepared in accordance with generally accepted accounting principles in the United States ("GAAP") from the Company's accounting records and reflect the consolidated financial position and results of operations for the three months ended March 31, 2023 and 2022.
-Unless otherwise specified, all dollar amounts are referred to in thousands.
+Basis of Presentation-The accompanying Unaudited Condensed Consolidated Financial Statements have been prepared in accordance with generally accepted accounting principles in the United States ("GAAP") from the Company's accounting records and reflect the consolidated financial position and results of operations for the three and six months ended June 30, 2023 and 2022.
+Unless otherwise specified, all dollar amounts (other than per share amounts) are referred to in thousands.

 The Unaudited Condensed Consolidated Financial Statements have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
 Certain information and note disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such SEC rules.
 We believe that the disclosures made are adequate to make the information presented not misleading.
 In our opinion, all adjustments considered necessary for a fair presentation of the financial statements have been included, and all adjustments are of a normal and recurring nature.
 We consistently applied the accounting policies consistent with the annual Unaudited Condensed Consolidated Financial Statements elsewhere in this Quarterly Report on Form 10-Q, in preparing these Unaudited Condensed Consolidated Financial Statements.
-These Unaudited Condensed Consolidated Financial Statements should be read in conjunction with the audited financial statements and the notes for the fiscal year ended December 31, 2022 included in the Annual Report on Form 10-K and filed with the SEC.
+These Unaudited Condensed Consolidated Financial Statements and the notes for the fiscal year ended December 31, 2022 included in the Annual Report on Form 10-K and filed with the SEC.